Mqtt Plugin

 ormqtts

-indicates the client private key path, e.g.,/etc/emqx/certs/client-key.pem
+indicates the path to the client private key, e.g./etc/emqx/certs/client-key.pem

-Here is a simple example:
+Below is a simple example:

 aimrt: